CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 ```

 After you apply this change, PGO will be looking for the trigger to perform a switchover in your
 cluster.
-You will trigger the switchover by adding the `postgres-operator.crunchydata.com
+You will trigger the switchover by adding the `postgres-operator.crunchydata.com/trigger-switchover`
-trigger-switchover` annotation to your custom resource.
+annotation to your custom resource.
 The best way to set this annotation is
-with a timestamp, so you know when you initialized the change.
+with a timestamp, so you know when you initiated the change.

 For example, for our `hippo` cluster, we can run the following command to trigger the switchover: